LukeH91/LukeH91/README.md

 - 👋 Hi, I’m @debas3r.
-- 👀 I’m interested primarily in data analysis, but I am also interested in general software development.
+- 🎓 I’m a university lecturer (assistant professor) of experimental psychology, and my research focuses mainly on sexual orientation, sexual arousal, and gender nonconformity.
+My research employs a wide range of physiological, observer-rated and self-reported variables.
-- 🌱 I’m currently learning Python and R, specifically with a view to processing and analysing data and performing statistical analysis, as well as visualising data sets.
+- 👀 I’m interested primarily in data analysis for the purposes of research, but I am also interested in general software development.
-- 💞️ I’m a university lecturer (assistant professor) of experimental psychology, and my research focuses mainly on sexual orientation, sexual arousal, and gender nonconformity.
+- 🌱 I’m currently learning Python and R, specifically with a view to processing and analysing data and performing statistical analyses, as well as visualising data sets and analyses.
 - 📫 I can be reached via github.

 <!---